-In this post I will take you through process of designing the printed circuit board in Proteus.
+In this post I will take you through (PCB Design in Proteus)process of designing the printed circuit board in Proteus.
 If you are an electronics engineer then you should have the skills from the schematic design to the printed circuit board design.
 There are a lot tools for designing the printed circuit board but the most common and easiest is the Proteus.
 The Proteus is very popular among the professionals and students because of its large number of capabilities.
 The Proteus software can be used for schematics drawing, simulation of circuits, printed circuit board design and three dimensional visualization of the printed circuit board.

 After reading this post you will be able to learn the schematic drawing in Proteus and the designing of the printed circuit board in the Proteus, you will also learn about how to visualize the three dimensional view of the circuit in Proteus.
 So sit back, keep reading and enjoy learning.